actyx-contrib/machine-demo-box/src/postgres-grafana/README.md

 Machine data is exported to a [postgreSQL](https://www.postgresql.org/) DB using visualized using the `db-exporter` connector application.
 From there, we visualize the data using [Grafana](https://grafana.org/).

+The default dashboard shows the following KPIs:

+per machine:

+* KPI (groupBy status) (PieChart) (check readme - settings in tsap-connector)
+* OEE
+* Values in graphen over time
+* Error barchart over time: Ignored Yellow) / Acknowledged

 ## Quickstart

 We'll run both the database and grafana within docker.
-Use the snippet below to start both containers with default configurations.
+Use the snippet below _in `src/postgres-grafana`_ to start both containers with default configurations.
-Point your browser to http://localhost:3000/.
+Point your browser to http://localhost:3000/d/actyx-dmb/machine-demo-box.

 TODO: @Alex, what was the reason not to use `docker-compose`?
 Would make linking postgres & grafana more straight forward, IMHO